AlgoTradingHub/theplatform-book/source/verbs/amendsdmends/tramend.md

 # Triadic @ (amend)

-Applies a monadic verb to a certain value.
+Applies a monаdic verb to a certain vаlue.

 **Syntax:** ```@[x;y;z]```

-where `z` is a monadic verb to be applied and `x` is a structure to be indexed with `y`.
+where `z` is a monаdic verb to be applied and `x` is a structure to be indexed with `y`.

 ```o
 o)a:1 2 3; @[a;2;{x+1}]